chrisnotic/superai/README.md

 ## Python usage

-The client allows you to run Python scripts on your machine to automate your work processes.
-For example, you can use a script like this to submit data points for processing:
+This client allows you to run Python scripts on your machine to automate your work processes.
+For example, you can use a script like this to submit data points for processing to a project that takes image inputs, replacing any `{variables}` where necessary:

 ```py
 import superai as ai